 Right now, the state is trying to keep budget costs low by prescribing a fixed amount of money to be put into PERS each year.
 But it is not enough money to keep PERS pension debt from growing, and the pension plan’s actuaries say that more should be paid.
 The most responsible way to pay down a funding shortfall is to use “actuarially” determined contribution rates that are based on a plan to get the debt paid off in 20 years or less instead of legislator-set contribution rates that are based on politics.

-The plan that was set forth in SB2439 earlier this session and now included in the Senate’s tax bill relies on changes to retirement benefits to lower overall costs to the state in the hopes of preventing future growth of unfunded liabilities.
+The hybrid plan adopted in Mississippi’s income tax bill relies lower overall retirement benefit costs and fewer future liabilities as the path to preventing future growth of unfunded liabilities.
 However, our research shows that benefit changes alone do very little to prevent the growth of unfunded liabilities.
-Without a plan to inject more money into the system to address this problem, it is likely the shortfall facing MS PERS would continue to grow.
+Without a plan to inject more money into the system to address this problem, it is likely the shortfall facing Mississippi PERS would continue to grow.

 One way states determine how much they need to pay into the retirement system to prevent shortfalls from growing is by estimating how much the plan’s investments will make on a yearly basis.
 This is called the assumed rate of return, also known as an investment assumption.